ciscoheat/buddy/README.md

 ## Asynchronous support

 Buddy was built from the ground up to have great support for async testing, so it's fully compatible with NodeJS and handles ajax requests with ease.
-To use it, you just create the specification with a function that takes one argument (targeting javascript now):
+To use it, just create the specification with a function that takes one argument (targeting javascript now):

 ```actionscript
 package ;